Chichri/Spotify-Bot/README.md

 users can do what regular users can do, but can also use the "priority" version of each command which inserts whatever track, album,or playlist has been searched into the queue in the next position, and then immediately skips to play it while rebuilding the queue that came before it so as not to lose songs that have been queued in the meantime.
-Superusers can also pause and play the current playback.
+Superusers can also pause and play the current playback, as well as adjust the volume.

 Now, here's some generic examples of the valid commands that you would send via email: